-9.3.
-The SPSO will also work to further develop our climate change working group and network of green champions.
-The climate change working group intend to draft a climate change strategy incorporating actions resulting from the CCAT over the coming year.
-The strategy will provide carbon emission targets, cover actions to improve biodiversity, and promote sustainable working practices.
-The group will also be taking forward actions to ensure all SPSO projects are assessed for their impact on the environment, carbon management responsibilities are included in staff job descriptions and will add a climate change risk to the SPSO's corporate risk register.
+- 9.3.
+The SPSO will also work to further develop our Climate Change & Green Group.
+The group are drafting a climate change strategy incorporating actions resulting from the CCAT over the coming year, this is expected to be published in 2023-24.
+The strategy will provide carbon emission targets, cover actions to improve biodiversity, and promote sustainable working practices. - 9.4.
+The group will also be updating our procurement strategy to ensure sustainability is at the forefront of considerations when considering new products or services.